Amateur Radio Station KD2BD

 KD2BD Pacsat Modem

-In August 1997, I successfully developed a working 9600 baud FSK modem for OSCAR satellite use in just one week's time.
-Working in conjunction with the MFJ-1270B and FT-726R, this modem provided access to the UoSAT-OSCAR-22, KITSAT-OSCAR-23, and KITSAT-OSCAR-25 digital satellites.
-My circuit design was published in Satellite Times magazine.
-A re-print of the article may be read on-line.
+In August 1997, I successfully developed a 9600 baud FSK modem in just one week's time.
+Working in conjunction with my MFJ-1270B and FT-726R, this modem provided access to the UoSAT-OSCAR-22, KITSAT-OSCAR-23, and KITSAT-OSCAR-25 Pacsat satellites.
+The design of my 9600 baud modem was later published in the February, March, and April 1998 issues of Satellite Times magazine, a copy of which may be read on-line.

-In January 1998, I used my Pacsat ground station to exchange images and text messages with Andre Phillips, VK0MAP, who was stationed at the South Pole:
+In January 1998, I used my newly created modem to establish communications with Andre Phillips, VK0MAP/VK5AAP/ZL3AW, an Astrophysicist who was stationed at South Pole Station in Antarctica:

 To : KD2BD